How Much Does It Cost to Hire a Bookkeeper in Canada?

 4. Hands-off business owner approach can lead to loss of records access if the relationship ends badly

-Outsourcing your bookkeeping to an external bookkeeping service like Enkel is a great option if your business is growing, but lacks the resources for a full-time bookkeeper.
+Outsourcing your bookkeeping to an external service like Enkel is an excellent option if your business is growing but lacks the resources for a full-time bookkeeper.

 Hiring a bookkeeping service gives you valuable access to an entire team of experienced bookkeepers who will: